Published April 2018

 Is someone offering a faster response time, or better price?

-It turned out this website was made two years ago – and at the time had basic S.E.O done.
-Nothing since.
+It turned out that this website was made two years ago – and at the time had basic S.E.O done and nothing since.
 Not a thing.
 So I raised this point as a concern.
-The client was under the impression that once S.E.O was paid for, it lasted forever…
+The client was under the impression that once S.E.O was paid for, it lasted forever…which, of course, is extremely wrong.

 Which, of course, is extremely wrong…